KarnellSchultz/MyraTrackingApp/README.md

 # MyraTrackingApp

-Progress tracking application.
+-Progress tracking application.
-Hosted via firebase
+-Hosted via firebase
-logins with Google
+-logins with Google
-Bootstrap
+-Bootstrap
-Vue.js
+-Vue.js

 Why is it called Myra Tracking App?
 Myra is Swedish for ant.
 Ants are kind of bugs so it's kinda of a "Bug Tracking App".